ma-ji/amgps/_pages/assignments.md

 ### 4.1.3 Present your replication plan

 Prepare a 10-minute presentation of your replication plan.
-In the presentation, I expect you will discuss, but are not limited to, the following items:
+In the presentation, you are expected to discuss, but not limited to, the following items:

-1. Overview of the original study.
+1. Overview of the original study, with a focus on its analysis methods.
 2. Where you will spend most of your time and why.
 3. The design of your replication.
 4. Expected results.
-5. How it ties to your learning plan.
+5. How the replication project ties to your learning plan.
 <!-- 6.
 Teamwork and division of labor. -->

 Your presentation will be assessed from 1) significance, 2) novel contribution, 3) analysis of the original article, 4) feasibility of replication.